 Please ensure that you check licensing requirements with the Alcohol Licensing Team and lodge your applications well in advance of your event date and before you advertise your event, because:

-Please note that if you are hiring a Council facility and are required to have a Special Licence for alcohol but do not apply for one and have it granted, you risk having your facilities booking cancelled.
+Please note that if you are hiring a Council facility (external link)and are required to have a Special Licence for alcohol but do not apply for one and have it granted, you risk having your facilities booking cancelled.

 Please read the checklist on the form to make sure you include all the extra documents we need with your application.
 Incomplete applications will be returned.